MrGtc/CloudFlare-DDoS-Mitigation-Bypass/README.md

 # CloudFlare-DDoS-Mitigation-Bypass.
 This is a Layer 7 UAM Bypass.
 This is one of the first version of the original UAM Bypass.
-(With nor cloudscraper) This method has been made by serpico & Me.
+(With no cloudscraper) This method has been made by serpico & Me.
 In 2K19.
 # Install
 curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -